 To achieve weight loss goals, any form of cardio exercise can be effective, as long as it is done consistently.
 The most efficient level of effort for weight loss is determined by your heart rate, and maintaining a consistent heart rate for a sustained period is the key to achieving faster results.
 Over-exerting yourself may seem like a shortcut, but consistent cardio performed at the optimal level of effort will yield better weight loss outcomes in the long run.

-Improving comfort is an easy way to ensure consistency over time.
-If you are miserable with one method of cardio then switch to something more comfortable.
-You will find it easier to maintain your optimal heart rate longer, and you will be less likely to burn out.
+Improving comfort is key to ensuring consistency over time in your cardio routine.
+If you find yourself miserable with one type of cardio, switch to something that is more comfortable for you.
+This will help you maintain your optimal heart rate longer and prevent burnout.

-Do cardio first thing on an empty stomach.
-You will burn fat more efficiently and increase your fat burning process faster getting you quicker results.
+One helpful tip is to do cardio first thing in the morning on an empty stomach.
+This can help you burn fat more efficiently and increase the fat-burning process, leading to quicker results.